Configuration¶

 .
 This singleton is deeply merged and overridden by any package further down the bootstrapping chain.
 This is what allows packages to override other packages configurations to eventually provide the perfect and complete config.

-Or view only the actual config singleton class by running:
+# Alternate, get the actual config singleton class